BUTLEIGH ANCESTRY, GENEALOGY AND FAMILY HISTORY

 INTRODUCTION TO THE SITE

-Taking a break from my own family research I decided to look at the people who had inhabited Butleigh over the years, especially since many who could show several generations of descent in the village seemed to be fast disappearing.
-At first I thought that I would note the older houses in the village and list the owners and occupiers of each house from around 1837 to the present, and I therefore transcribed all the Censuses 1841 – 1901, not only for Butleigh but also for Kingweston.
-Unfortunately it wasn't possible to carry out this project since it was too difficult to identify specific properties on most of the censuses.
-I then decided, instead, to use the transcriptions to build up family trees for all the people listed and to discover what happened to the them during that period.
-I no longer included Kingweston in this research because the material accumulating was already growing too large and time consuming to acquire.
-It became more or less compulsory to record all Births, Marriages and Deaths from 1837, and since this coincided with the inception of Queen Victoria's reign, it seemed logical to add this information where possible (from the Free BMD site) to the census information (beginning in 1841), in order to give greater accuracy and allow researchers to easily acquire copies of BMD certificates from the GRO.
+This website takes a look at the people who have inhabited Butleigh from around 1500 up to the beginning-to-middle of the 1900's – a time when the population was more static and families remained in the villages for a generation or two, something which now is a thing of the past.
+My first step was to transcribe all the Censuses 1841 – 1901, not only for Butleigh but also for Kingweston.
+Apart from the censuses I no longer included Kingweston in this research because the material is simply too great for Butleigh on its own.
+The 1911 census has since been added to the site but not listed here separately.
+The government made it more or less compulsory to record all Births, Marriages and Deaths from 1837, and since this coincided with the inception of Queen Victoria's reign, it seemed logical to add this information to my pages where possible (from the Free BMD site) to the census information (beginning in 1841), in order to give greater accuracy and allow researchers to easily acquire copies of BMD certificates from the GRO.

-Where possible I followed all the people listed on the Butleigh censuses, even if they subsequently left Butleigh, and also tried to trace the origins of those inhabitants not actually born here.
-Next I expanded the search to all people who were living elsewhere but who claimed to be Butleigh born or could be shown to have lived in Butleigh at some time.
-At that stage it became obvious that I should also transcribe the Parish Registers and this I have done - Parish CMB records from 1578 to 1908, I didn't make as full a copy of some of the transcriptions as I should have done since they were originally made solely for the purpose of identifying the family relationships of their descendants post 1837.
-Some further checking is required and comparisons with the existing Bishops Transcripts.
+Where possible I have followed all the people listed on the Butleigh censuses, even if they subsequently left Butleigh, and also tried to trace the origins of those inhabitants not actually born here.
+I expanded the search to all people who were living elsewhere but who claimed to be Butleigh born or could be shown to have lived in Butleigh at some time.
+At that stage it became obvious that I should also transcribe the Parish Registers and this I have done - Parish CMB records from 1578 to 1908 – some revision is still required for my transcriptions [the originals are very hard to read, especially those that are water damaged] and I have discovered the odd discrepancy when comparing the Bishops Transcript copies.
 In 1677 Butleigh acquired a new vicar, John Radford, and for the next 37 years no Parish Records of Christenings, marriages nor burials seem to have been kept by him.
-However, from 1673 the churchwardens kept their Churchwardens Accounts which included some personal names during this period and help fill this important gap for genealogists.
-The accounts also provide an interesting view into village life during this period. [so far 1673-1714 only, shown in a basic form].
-I have also transcribed the accounts of the Overseers of the Poor from 1673-1716 which I have incorporated into the main alphabetical files.
-Eventually I shall complete all the Churchwardens' and Overseers' accounts and similarly incorporate them too.
+This has caused a terrible break in the genealogical lines of old Butleigh families.
+However, from 1673 the churchwardens kept their Churchwardens Accounts which included some personal names during this period and to a tiny extent they help fill this important gap for genealogists.
+These accounts also provide an interesting view into village life during this period 1673-1766.
+I have now also transcribed the accounts of the Overseers of the Poor from 1673-1836 which I have incorporated to some degree into the main alphabetical files.
+The very poor and the wealthy are reasonably well covered in my research but the largest group in the middle still need work and researching and transcribing Wills will help though I have less and less time for this pursuit.

 Edwardian Butleigh